lwthiker/curl-impersonate/README.md

 ## Installation
 There are two versions of `curl-impersonate` for technical reasons.
 The **chrome** version is used to impersonate Chrome, Edge and Safari.
 The **firefox** version is used to impersonate Firefox.

+### Pre-compiled binaries
+Pre-compiled binaries for Linux and macOS (Intel) are available at the [GitHub releases](https://github.com/lwthiker/curl-impersonate/releases) page.

+These binaries are statically compiled with libcurl(-impersonate) for ease of use.
+If you wish to use libcurl-impersonate, please build from source.

 ### Building from source
 See [INSTALL.md](INSTALL.md).